2022 NCPA Annual Report

-Enhanced Services Boot Camp was offered as a hybrid format both in Little Rock, Arkansas, and online in December of 21 with over 50 participants in attendance.
+Enhanced Services Boot Camp at offered at Connect 2022.
 Attendees learned from independent pharmacy leaders Joe Moose, Michelle Belcher, and Tripp Logan on how to best implement enhanced services in their pharmacy.
-Sessions cover workflow, point-of-care testing, staff engagement and utilization, and hot topics like monoclonal antibodies, oral contraceptives, and working with public health.
-Check here for 2022 dates.
+Sessions cover workflow, point-of-care testing, staff engagement and utilization, and working with public health.

 Pharmacy Ownership Workshop